NVIDIA/spark-rapids/docs/compatibility.md

 run.
 This is inherent in how the plugin speeds up the calculations and cannot be "fixed."
 If a query joins on a floating point value, which is not wise to do anyways, and the value is the result of a floating point aggregation then the join may fail to work properly with the plugin but would have worked with plain Spark.
-Starting from 22.06 this is behavior is enabled by default but can be disabled with the config [`spark.rapids.sql.variableFloatAgg.enabled`](additional-functionality/advanced_configs.md#sql.variableFloatAgg.enabled).
+This is behavior is enabled by default but can be disabled with the config [`spark.rapids.sql.variableFloatAgg.enabled`](additional-functionality/advanced_configs.md#sql.variableFloatAgg.enabled).

 ### `0.0` vs `-0.0`